Prof. Fushuan Wen

 Ontario Tech University, Canada

-Title: Planning of Hybrid Energy with Hydrogen Deployment Strategies for Zero Carbon Communities
+Title: Hybrid Energy with Hydrogen Deployment Strategies for the Transition to Zero Carbon Communities

 Abstract: In this talk, hybrid energy with hydrogen deployments strategies are analyzed, modeled usign collaborative simulation.
 The different modeling levels of hybrid energy systems and hydrogen technologies will be presented as interconnected with community infrastructures.
 Collaborative simulation approaches are used to evaluate the utilization to plan hydrogen deployment in municipalities and community applications.
 The concept of energy semantic network is utilized to model energy networks and interconnected infrasturctures while defining key performance indicators.
 The collaborative simulation will enable the definition of different strategies and scenarios and optimize based on performance, risks, and transactive energy.
 Case studies will be presnted with energy, nuclear, transportation, hydrogen, and water networks as interfaced with infrastructures.